JoyitaF/JoyitaF.github.io/_news/announcement_6.md

 ---
 layout: post
-title: Started a new position as a Junior Data Scientist at SimpliSolve!
+title: Started a new position as a Junior Data Scientist at SimpliSolve R&D Dept!
 date: 2025-06-17 15:59:00+0600
 inline: false
 related_posts: false